mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_backup_snapshot_export_job.html.markdown

 ---

 # mongodbatlas_cloud_backup_snapshot_export_Job
-`mongodbatlas_cloud_backup_snapshot_export_job` datasource allows you to retrieve all the snapshot export jobs for the specified project and cluster.
+`mongodbatlas_cloud_backup_snapshot_export_job` datasource allows you to retrieve a snapshot export job for the specified project and cluster.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.